-Speaking to, or directing any kind of communication, words, or images of a sexual nature at another person that is not welcomed by the receiving party.
+Speaking to, or directing any kind of communication, words, or images of a sexual nature at another person which is not welcomed by the receiving party.
 If the communication is unwelcome, that is, if it occurs without the other person's consent or participation it may create a hostile learning and living environment.
-Sexual-based communication can include interactions in person, by phone, electronic messages and photos, written words or images such as graffiti, and social media postings.
+Sexual-based communication can include interactions in person, by phone, social media, electronic messages and photos and written words or images such as graffiti.